banner

 • the changes to the climate are progressive and irreversible

-• governments have been making very poor decisions, and are showing no sign of improving
+• governments have been making very poor decisions, and are showing no sign of improvement

 • the current course is to disaster

-• future generations deserve much better than this.
+• future generations and those living in vulnerable situations around the world deserve much better than this.

 Citizens should